Skip to main content

 5

-Frame frustration as useful: 'That frustrated feeling means your brain is working hard on something important.'
+Reframe frustration: ‘That frustrated feeling means your brain is working hard on something that matters.’

 6

-Post-outburst discussions are valuable, but shame is counterproductive.
-Once your child has calmed down, use curiosity rather than judgment: 'What happened just before you got really angry?'
-This helps them develop insight into their triggers rather than feeling like a bad person.
+Talking after an outburst is helpful.
+Shaming isn’t.
+Once your child has fully calmed down, get curious instead of judgmental: ‘What happened right before you got really angry?’
+This helps them understand their own triggers instead of just feeling like a bad kid.

 The Power of Stories

-Why Stories Help Children Tame the Red Heat Dragon
+Why Stories Help Kids Tame the Red Heat Dragon

-When a child hears a story about a character who feels the heat of anger rising—who finds the Cool Breath and chooses a different path—something remarkable happens.
-They experience the struggle from a safe distance.
-They feel the frustration, witness the coping, and internalize the possibility of choosing differently.
-All without the pressure of it being 'about them.'
+When your child hears about a character who feels the heat rising—who discovers the Cool Breath and picks a different path—they ride along from a safe distance.
+They feel the frustration, watch the character cope, and start to believe they could choose differently too.
+No spotlight.
+No pressure.

-This is why HeroMe stories use the metaphor of the Red Heat Dragon—not to demonize anger, but to externalize it.
-The dragon isn't the child; it's the feeling.
+That’s why HeroMe stories use the Red Heat Dragon—not to make anger the villain, but to give it a shape kids can work with.
+The dragon isn’t the child.
+It’s the feeling.
 And heroes can learn to work with dragons.

 15min